val3r1o/gns3-automation-fabric/README.md

 Have fun.

 # NOTES:
-set DNS to reach public internet </br>
+Set DNS to reach public internet </br>
 DNS set to resolve repo </br>
 # 1
 When prompted whether non-root users should be allowed to use wireshark and ubridge, select ‘Yes’ both times</br>